 Harold James, Claude and Lore Kelly Professor in European Studies, is Professor of History and International Affairs and the Director of the Program in Contemporary European Politics and Society at Princeton University.
 He studies economic and financial history and modern European history.
 He was a Fellow of Peterhouse for eight years before joining Princeton University in 1986.
 In 2004 he was awarded the Helmut Schmidt Prize for Economic History, and in 2005 the Ludwig Erhard Prize for writing about economics.

-Owen Zidar is an Assistant Professor of Economics and Public Affairs in the Princeton University Department of Economics and Woodrow Wilson School.
+Owen M. Zidar is an Associate Professor of Economics and Public Affairs in the Princeton University Department of Economics and the Princeton School of Public and International Affairs.
 He is also a Faculty Research Fellow at the National Bureau of Economic Research.

 Moritz Lenel is Assistant Professor of Economics at the Bendheim Center for Finance in Princeton's Department of Economics.
 His research interests are in macroeconomics and finance.
 Previously he was the Pyewacket Research Fellow in the Bendheim Center for Finance.
 His research interests are in macroeconomics and finance, and he has been awarded the Landau Discussion Paper Prize by SIEPR in 2017, and the AQR Top Finance Graduate Award 2017.
 He earned his Ph.D. in Economics from Stanford University.